angelordonezretamar/CPE322/Lab1/images/README.md

-images used in the lab and included in the readme
+images from the lab included in the readme